 Most jackknife accidents begin when the tractor starts to skid.
 As the skid deepens, the trailer may begin to push the tractor from behind, swinging the back end of the trailer out and forward as the tractor pulls backward and to the side.
 The cab and trailer end up facing in opposite directions, which prevents the driver from moving the vehicle.
 Thus, a jackknifed tractor-trailer may pose a crash risk even after it has come to a stop.
 If the vehicle jackknifes in the center of a busy road or freeway, drivers coming up to the accident may not be able to stop in time to avoid a crash.

 Certain factors and road conditions make a jackknife accident more likely.
-Some common conditions likely to cause a jackknife accident include:
+Some common conditions include:

 - icy or slippery road surfaces;